flet-dev/website/docs/getting-started/index.md

 </Tabs>

-Once you activated virtual environment, you'll see that you prompt now shows `(.venv)` prefix.
+Once you activated virtual environment, you'll see that your prompt now shows `(.venv)` prefix.

 Now you can install the latest version of Flet in `.venv` virtual environment:
 ```